Infant Mortality & Newborn Health

 Perinatal mortality: The number of stillbirths and deaths in the first week of life per 1,000 live births.

 Infant mortality is measured as the number of deaths per 1000 live births for children in their first year of life.
-Rates from 2015 for a number of countries where we work are shown below.
-Sierra Leone has a rate over 19 times higher than in the UK.
+Rates from 2016 for a number of countries where we work are shown below.
+Sierra Leone has a rate nearly 20 times higher than in the UK.

 What are the leading causes of infant mortality?
 Open or Close